 Intel is reportedly planning to layoffs over 20% of its global workforce.
 This significant move is part of a major restructuring effort.
 The aim is to streamline operations and refocus on core areas.
 New CEO Lip-Bu Tan is leading this effort.

-Intel faces declining revenues and increased competition.
-Rivals like AMD and Nvidia are challenging its market position.
-The company also faces difficulties in chip manufacturing.
-To address these issues, Intel aims to reduce bureaucracy and rebuild an engineering-driven culture.
+Intel faces declining revenues, rising operational costs, and increased competition in the semiconductor industry.
+Rivals like AMD and Nvidia are challenging its market position in the AI chip market.
+The company also faces difficulties in chip manufacturing and operational efficiency.
+To address these issues, Intel aims to reduce bureaucracy, improve cost-cutting measures, strengthen its AI strategy, and rebuild an engineering-driven culture.

 This potential Intel layoffs follow a cut of 15,000 jobs last year.
 At the end of 2024, Intel’s workforce was 108,900.
 This was down from 124,800 in the previous year.
 The new Intel restructuring is expected to impact thousands more employees globally.